pdee/pdee/doc/commands-python-mode.rst

 -----
 Go up or to beginning of form if inside.

-If inside a delimited form --string or list-- go to it's beginning.
+If inside a delimited form --string or list-- go to its beginning.
-If not at beginning of a statement or block, go to it's beginning.
+If not at beginning of a statement or block, go to its beginning.
 If at beginning of a statement or block, go to beginning one level above of compound statement or definition at point.

 Referring python program structures see for example: